daheeChung98/DTW-based-tSNE/README.md

 The perplexity can be interpreted as a smooth measure of the effective number of neighbors.
 The performance of SNE is fairly robust to changes in the perplexity, and typical values are between 5 and 50.

+### Crowding Problem

+In the original high-dimensional space, SNE models local neighborhood relationships as probabilities using a Gaussian kernel.

+However, when a Gaussian kernel is also used in the low-dimensional embedding space, its thin-tailed distribution causes the similarity between distant points to decrease very rapidly toward zero.

+As a result, the low-dimensional space cannot accommodate all pairwise relationships while preserving the original distances.
+Consequently, points that should remain relatively far apart are forced to crowd together near the center of the embedding.
+This phenomenon is known as the crowding problem.

+To address this issue, t-SNE replaces the Gaussian distribution in the low-dimensional space with a Student's t-distribution (with one degree of freedom).

+Because the Student's t-distribution has much heavier tails, the similarity between distant points decreases more gradually rather than collapsing to zero.
+This allows dissimilar points to remain farther apart in the embedding space.

+Consequently, t-SNE produces a more spread-out embedding that better preserves the neighborhood structure of the original high-dimensional data while also maintaining the global arrangement more effectively than SNE.

 ### t-Distributed Stochastic Neighbor Embedding (t-SNE)

 Although SNE constructs reasonably good visualizations, it is hampered by a cost function that is difficult to optimize and by a problem we refer to as the "crowding problem".
 In this paper, authors presented a new technique called "t-Distributes Stochastic Neighbor Embedding (t-SNE)" that aims to alleviate these problems.
 The cost function used by t-SNE differs from the one used by SNE in two ways: